vanshyelekar04/SplitApp/README.md

 # 🚀 Split App – Backend

-A minimal REST API for splitting group expenses, inspired by apps like Splitwise and Google Pay.
+A minimal REST API for splitting group expenses, inspired by apps like Splitwise and Google Pay Bills Split.

 ## Table of Contents